Fee information. Click here for eligibility details (opens in a new window).

 What you need to join the class

-a) guidance needed: None required. b) entry requirements: Students need at least three years of Spanish.
+a) guidance needed: None required. b) entry requirements: Students need at least three or four years of Spanish

 What the course will cover

 The course will cover everyday topics that are suitable to the students’ level.
-Students will develop speaking, listening, reading and writing skills as well as learn vocabulary so that they can deal with a variety of situations encountered whilst in Spain. : Speaking about the past, the preterite and the imperfect, personal pronouns , using the subjunctive and speaking about the future.
+Students will develop speaking, listening, reading and writing skills as well as learn vocabulary so that they can deal with a variety of situations encountered whilst in Spain.
+Topics will include: using the subjunctive, telling stories about the past, speaking about health, spare time activities, the imperative.

 Teaching and learning activities

-Through various activities including speaking, reading, writing, role-play, language games, group work, pair work, conversation practice, the use of CDs, webpages and IT resources.
+Through various activities including speaking, reading, writing, listening, role-play, language games, group work, pair work, discussions and IT resources.

 What you will be able to do by the end of the course (Course objectives)